istio/istio.io/content/blog/2019/egress-traffic-control-in-istio-part-3/index.md

 Let me share my thoughts on the performance overhead that controlling egress traffic using Istio adds:
 Accessing external services already could have high latency and the overhead added because of two or three proxies inside the cluster could likely not be very significant by comparison.
-After all, in the microservice architecture you can have chains of dozens of calls between microservices, so adding an additional hop with one or two proxies in the egress gateway should not have a large impact.
+After all, applications with a microservice architecture can have chains of dozens of calls between microservices. additional hop with one or two proxies in the egress gateway should not have a large impact.

 Moreover, we are working to reduce performance overhead of Istio.